-Open stairs deliver you to the first floor and your own front door opens onto a hall area, with the kitchen to your left and the bathroom to your right.
-The kitchen is a neat affair with built-in cupboards and wooden counters, plus a couple of open shelves.
-The windowed bathroom has been very recently renovated with a contemporary white suite, over bath shower, heated towel rail, and brick-style tiling to the walls.
+Open stairs deliver you to the first floor, and your own front door opens onto a hall area, with the kitchen to your left and the bathroom to your right.
+The kitchen is a neat affair with built-in cupboards and wooden counters.
+The windowed bathroom has been recently renovated - with a contemporary white suite, over bath shower, heated towel rail, and brick-style tiling to the walls.

-The ‘triangle’ at the end of Peckham Rye park and Common's 113 acres is busy with new places to eat, drink and be - Pizza Pickup, Pedler, Mr Bao, Banh Banh and Voodoo Ray’s being a handful.
+The ‘triangle’ at the end of Peckham Rye Park and Common's 113 acres is busy with places to eat, drink and be - Pizza Pickup, Mr Bao, Banh Banh and Voodoo Ray’s being a handful.
 Bellenden Road, Choumert Road, Blenheim Grove and Rye Lane provide more food and drink options.
 We particularly rate Levan, The Begging Bowl, Artusi and Ganapati.

 For further information or to arrange a viewing please call 020 3318 8900